Tagged Redfish and Dolphin

 This year’s STAR tag is Orange.
 Printed on the tag is the year and a special number beginning with FL followed by CCA Florida STAR and the phone number 844-387-STAR (7827).

-Winner Eligibility for iHeart Radio Tagged Redfish and Tagged Dolphin
+Winner Eligibility for the West Marine Tagged Redfish and Tigress Outrigger & Gear Tagged Dolphin

 Winners will be determined by time of catch.
-To be eligible to win, each iHeart Radio STAR-tagged redfish and the first STAR-tagged dolphin with the tag still attached to the fish, must be digitally photographed on the 2020 West Marine Official STAR measuring device, and electronically submitted.
+To be eligible to win, each West Marine STAR-tagged redfish and the first STAR-tagged dolphin with the tag still attached to the fish, must be digitally photographed on the 2021 West Marine Official STAR measuring device, and electronically submitted.
 The entire fish must be clearly seen with its nose on the zero line, providing visibility of total length of the fish and STAR tag.
 Electronic submission of all competition entries must also include the competition division, species, length, time, date, name of angler, and Guide/Captain (if applicable).

 Once your photo is entered please call the phone number on the tag.
 Any caught STAR-tagged redfish or dolphin must be called into the Director within (2) hours after landing the fish.